PhemcodeJay/Algotrader/README.md

 * ✅ Top 5 signals are:

   * Printed to terminal
-  * Posted to Discord & Reddit
+  * Posted to Discord & TELEGRAM
 * 📝 Top 20 signals are:

   * Exported to PDF (`/reports/signals_<timestamp>.pdf`)